 The accompanying consolidated financial statements, in the opinion of management, include all adjustments, consisting of normal recurring accruals, necessary for a fair presentation of the results for the interim periods presented.
-The consolidated financial statements are presented in accordance with the requirements of Form 10-Q and consequently do not include all the disclosures required for consolidated annual financial statements by accounting principles generally accepted in the United States of America (GAAP).
+The consolidated financial statements are presented in accordance with the requirements of Form 10-Q and consequently do not include all the disclosures required for annual financial statements by accounting principles generally accepted in the United States of America (GAAP).

-The Company's results for the three-month and nine-month periods ended June 30, 2022 are not necessarily indicative of the results for the entire 2022 fiscal year.
-References to the third quarters of 2022 and 2021 represent the fiscal quarters ended June 30, 2022 and 2021, respectively.
-The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities.
+The Company's results for the three-month period ended June 30, 2023 are not necessarily indicative of the results for the entire 2023 fiscal year.
+References to the third quarters of 2023 and 2022 represent the fiscal quarters ended June 30, 2023 and 2022, respectively.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities.
 Actual results could differ from those estimates.
-Certain prior period deferred revenue amounts have been reclassified to noncurrent to conform with the current year presentation.